Montana-Media-Arts/220-creative-coding2-Spring2021/modules/week-11/_posts/2001-02-01-Unity-User-Interface.md

 ## Heirarchy

-The first window is the hierarchy tab.
+The first window is the Hierarchy section.
 This window is where any added components to the scene appear.

 ## Project